Ejuan Price

-Ejuan Amir Price (born January 30, 1993) is a former American football outside linebacker.
+Ejuan Amir Price (born January 30, 1993) is an American former professional football linebacker.
 He played college football at Pittsburgh.

 College career

 Price played college football for the University of Pittsburgh.

 Professional career

 Los Angeles Rams

-Price was drafted by the Los Angeles Rams in the seventh round with the 234th overall pick in the 2017 NFL Draft.
+Price was selected by the Los Angeles Rams in the seventh round with the 234th overall pick in the 2017 NFL draft.
 He was waived by the Rams on December 2, 2017, and re-signed to the practice squad.
 He signed a reserve/future contract with the Rams on January 8, 2018.

 On September 1, 2018, Price was waived by the Rams.

 Baltimore Ravens

 On January 2, 2019, Price signed a reserve/future contract with the Baltimore Ravens.
 He was waived on May 14, 2019.